2016, for many reasons, wasn’t the best year for a lot of people.

 - What do you feel you should have been acknowledged for but weren’t?

 - What disappointments or regrets did you experience this past year?

 - What was missing from last year as you look back?

 - What were the major life-lessons you learned this past year?

-1. If the last year were a movie of your life, what would the genre be?
+1. If the last year were a movie in your life, what would the genre be?

-2. What were the two or three major themes that kept recurring?
+2. What were two or three major themes that kept recurring?

 3. What did you accomplish this past year that you are most proud of?

 - Releasing physical book copies of The New Music Industry: Adapting, Growing, and Thriving in The Information Age.
 I’m glad I found a printing and distribution solution that made sense.

 - Releasing four new singles throughout the year – “Fragments”, “City Lights”, “Don’t Wait Too Long”, and “Hope”.
 My last official release as a solo artist was in 2006!